cccbr/online-documents/content/docs/050-publication/index.md

 # Publishing a Document

 The eventual aim for all CCCBR online documents is that the code will be held in a GitHub repository and published from there.
 The details of this will be described [below](#publishing-from-github).
 In developing an online document, however, you may find it convenient to work on your own device, generating the output on a local server.
 This is not essential but we have found it very  useful and we will describe it first.
-The workflow involved in producing an online document is discussed in more detail [here](../060-workflow).
+The workflow involved in producing an online document is discussed in more detail [in the following chapter](../060-workflow).

 {{< hint info >}}
-Publishing documents can involve a level of computer experience which may be a deterrent to some otherwise quite competent authors.
+Publishing documents can involve a level of software experience which may be a deterrent to some otherwise quite competent authors.
 For that reason, we just give a brief description of these parts of the process, assuming that an author will be able to obtain further assistance if needed.
 (It would be useful if the Central Council could set up an 'Online Publishing Group' to assist here.)
 {{< /hint >}}

 ## Publishing on Local Server